 I also love all seasonal decorating, and I especially love seasonal baking.
 I warned you…I have a few more pumpkin-y recipes up my sleeve this fall!

-These cookies are some of my favorites.
+These pumpkin spice molasses cookies are some of my favorites.
 They are soft, chewy, and so perfect with tea or hot cider.
 The secret ingredient here is the molasses – it keeps them soft and gives them that rich, spicy flavor that everyone loves.

-- 2 cups gluten free flour blend (I used Bob's Red Mill 1-to-1 Gluten Free Flour Blend) You could also use all-purpose flour if you wish
+- 2 cups gluten free flour blend King Arthur or Namaste Perfect Flour Blend work well.
+You could also use all-purpose flour if you wish.

 - 1 teaspoon vanilla extract